yuckdevchan/python-aperture-science/README.md

 # python-aperture-science
-The Portal songs in the command line using python.
+Relive the Portal 1 and 2 credits in the command line using python.